Select Department

 Elektron Model:Cycles

-The latest drop from Elektron, Model: Cycles is a minimal version of the Digitone, and more.
-Giving you a feature-packed 6-track FM (Frequency Modulation) based Groovebox and drum machine driven by a powerful sequencer.
-Boasting six sound engines or machines that have little in common with your traditional 6-operator synthesizers.
-Because unlike vintage FM synths, the Model: Cycles is extremely easy to use.
-Sporting an intuitive control set that allows you to go deep in exploration and extensive sound sculpting.
-So you can easily morph melodies and rhythm using immediate hands-on controls!
+Additionally, it boasts six sound engines or machines that have little in common with your traditional 6-operator synthesisers.
+Because, unlike vintage FM synths, the Model: Cycles is extremely easy to use.
+Sporting an intuitive control set that allows you to go deep in exploration and extensive sound sculpting, you can easily morph melodies and rhythm using immediate hands-on controls!

-• 6 Audio tracks (may also be used as MIDI tracks), Velocity-sensitive pads and FM-based Machine engines
+• 6 Audio tracks (may also be used as MIDI tracks), Velocity-sensitive pads and FM-based Machine engines.

 • 4 Machine specific controls